ivinteractive/laravel-rotation/README.md

 The `--force` option will skip a confirmation step that comes before making any changes to the config or pushing any jobs to the queue.

+The default behavior of the key rotation command is to put the application in maintenance mode while the reencryption is processing.
+If the application is down, the `queue:work` command or the Horizon queue configuration must set the `force` option to `true` in order for the reencryption jobs to process.

 ### Events

 The `IvInteractive\Rotation\Events\ReencryptionFinished` event is fired upon the completion of the batched jobs.